Records & Transcripts

 A grade appeal is the process for students who believe the grade that they received for a course is incorrect.
 A grade appeal must be initiated no later than 30 instructional days into the following regular semester and must follow the following process:

-- The written recommendation of this hearing committee will be forwarded to the vice president for Academic and Student Affairs who will act on the grade appeal within 15 days of being notified.
+1. The written recommendation of the Academic Standards Committee will be forwarded to the Vice President for Academic and Student Affairs who will act on the grade appeal within 15 days of being notified.

 A student may repeat a course and have only the highest grade counted as part of his/her total grade point average; all grades will remain on the student transcript.
 Students will not receive duplicate credit for repeated courses unless the course is designated as repeatable for credit.
 Students may repeat courses provided they have fulfilled current course prerequisites and met criteria established for courses with selective readmissions criteria.